HOA Governing Documents Hierarchy: Which One Wins?

 - •Fiscal year and budgeting procedures

-However, bylaws are the primary authority on internal governance matters that the CC&Rs don't address.
-Most CC&Rs don't go into detail about meeting notice requirements or election procedures — that's the bylaws' domain.
+That said, bylaws are the primary authority on internal governance stuff the CC&Rs don't address.
+Most CC&Rs don't get into meeting notice requirements or election procedures.
+That's bylaws territory.

 5. Rules and Regulations

-At the bottom of the hierarchy are the rules and regulations adopted by the board.
+At the bottom of the stack are the rules and regulations the board adopts.
 These are the day-to-day operational rules:

 - •Pool hours and guest policies